 - Principle 4: Be fair, transparent and accountable about what data is being used

 - Every NHS Trust that Sensyne Health works with has a Data Privacy Impact Assessment in place.
-When using GDm-Health, patients are informed of Sensyne Health’s use of anonymised data for research, the patient benefits this data provides and the opportunity to opt out via their NHS Trust.
+When using GDm-Health, patients are informed of Sensyne Health’s use of de-identified and anonymised data for research, the patient benefits this data provides and the opportunity to opt out via their NHS Trust.
 Data is never shared or sold to third parties.
 Importantly, each customer’s application and operational data is separate, meaning that Trusts which authorise the contribution of operational data to the common research data warehouse are reassured that no patient-identifiable information is shared.

 - Principle 9: Make security integral to the design